 Team members can be minors, as long as there is at least one adult involved.
-The adult has to be appointed as the team leader / producer, who is responsible for registering the team and signing the final report.
+The adult has to be appointed as the team leader, and is responsible for registering the team and verifying the final report.

 Good taste: Uneton48 is not adult entertainment.
 Minors can take part in the filmmaking and the movie theatre screenings have an R-12 rating.
 So, to be in the challenge, your film must adhere to the R-12 rating.
 More information on the ratings can be found on MEKU website (in Finnish).

 It’s possible to take part in Uneton48 from anywhere in the world.
 You can check all the information relevant to your team (genre, compulsory elements, etc.) from the Uneton48 Facebook page (and email + Uneton48 Helpdesk) after the launch event.

 Fill the wrap up form.
 This form must be sent before exactly 7.30pm on Sunday of the challenge weekend.

 Deliver your film file before Monday in one of two ways:

 - Online.
 Upload your film file into our Dropbox Request Folder.

 - Drop off.
 Copy your film file into a USB stick.
 Tape / carve / write your team name on the USB stick.
 Deliver it to Uneton48 drop off location on Sunday of the challenge weekend.
 The drop off location can be found on Uneton48 Facebook page / Uneton48 helpdesk, and it will also be sent to teams via email.

 Whichever way you drop off your film, your submission is in time if a) your wrap up form is received in time, and b) the SHA sum on wrap up form matches your film file.
 As a backup, if you fail to submit correct SHA sum, your submission will still be in time if the film file is received in time.

 12. FILE FORMATS